The Inverness Area Project

 Inverness Centennial, 1904-2004.
 By Donald L. Gillis and Ned MacDonald.

-Ben MacKay is a third-year student at StFX University and tour guide at the Inverness Miners Museum.
+Ben MacKay is the deputy curator at the Inverness Miners Museum.

 Previous